 8.6 Testing

 8.6.1 Analytical methods should be validated.
-All testing operations described in the Marketing Authorisation should be carried out according to the approved methods.
+All testing operations described in the Marketing Authorization should be carried out according to the approved methods.

 8.6.2 The results obtained should be recorded and parameters identified as critical quality attributes should be trended and checked to make sure that they are consistent with each other.
 Any calculations should be critically examined.